Sometimes I ask myself if there’s more to this blogging thing than being addicted to traffic.

 That’s when the madness starts.

-You start to go online for traffic strategies, going to webinars instead of movies, and even studying blogs the Art of Blogging.
+You start to go online for traffic strategies, going to webinars instead of movies, and even studying blogs like the Art of Blogging.
 Hehehe.

 But you know what?